 The dividend yield calculated on the share price of €115.80 at year end 2015 amounts to 2.2 percent and the total dividend payment to €2,067 million.

 The next Ordinary Stockholders' Meeting of Bayer AG will take place on Friday, April 28, 2017.

 The former MaterialScience subgroup became a separate economic and legal entity on September 1, 2015, and operates under the name Covestro.
 Covestro AG was floated on the stock market on October 6, 2015.
-Bayer currently still holds a 69% interest in Covestro AG, which is therefore still included in the Consolidated Financial Statements of Bayer as a fully consolidated subsidiary.
+Bayer currently still owns around 64% of Covestro AG, which is therefore still included in the Consolidated Financial Statements of Bayer as a fully consolidated subsidiary.